-Finally, there are seven walk-in sites that can be used by bicyclists and hikers.
+Finally, seven walk-in sites can be used by bicyclists and hikers.
 Other nearby recreation areas include Lake Gregory in Crestline and Lake Arrowhead.

-Silverwood Lake State lake is 3,350 feet elevation level, the climate changes quite drastically with the seasons.
-From late spring to early fall the temperatures sit around a scorching level in between 90-100 degrees Fahrenheit.
+Silverwood Lake State lake is 3,350 feet elevation level; the climate changes quite drastically with the seasons.
+From late spring to early fall, the temperatures sit around a scorching level between 90-100 degrees Fahrenheit.

 In the colder months, it can range from anywhere in between 30 and 60 degrees.
 The park is open Friday through Tuesday, from 7 am – 5 pm and is closed on Wednesday and Thursday.

-California is home to a wealth of state and regional parks, and considering the size of the state, there is always a handful of outdoor recreation areas that seem to stand the test of time, and Silverwood Lake State Recreation Area is one of them.
+California is home to a wealth of state and regional parks.
+Considering the size of California, there is always a handful of outdoor recreation areas that seem to stand the test of time, and Silverwood Lake State Recreation Area is one of them.

 Silverwood Lake State Recreation Area is located in the San Bernardino Mountains, approximately 11 miles east of Interstate 15 on Highway 138.